 Note: The created origin group won’t automatically bind to the CDN resource.
-Follow the instruction till the end.
+Follow the instructions untill the end.

-Open the "Origins groups" section and click Add origins group.
+Open the "Origin groups" section and click Add origin group.

-Note: The created origins group will appear in the general list of origins groups.
+Note: The created origin group will appear in the general list of origin groups.
 It won’t automatically bind to the CDN resource.